griptape-ai/griptape-docs/docs/griptape-framework/data/artifacts.md

 [dir](../../reference/griptape/artifacts/blob_artifact.md#griptape.artifacts.blob_artifact.BlobArtifact.dir) to uniquely identify stored objects.

 [TaskMemory](../../reference/griptape/memory/task/task_memory.md) automatically stores [BlobArtifact](../../reference/griptape/artifacts/blob_artifact.md)s returned by tool activities that can be reused by other tools.

+## ImageArtifact

+An [ImageArtifact](../../reference/griptape/artifacts/image_artifact.md) is used for passing images back to the LLM.
+In addition to binary image data, an ImageArtifact includes image metadata like MIME type, dimensions, and prompt and model information for images returned by [image generation Drivers](../structures/image-generation-drivers.md).
+It inherits from [BlobArtifact](#blobartifact).